 The book of Isaiah is quoted more times in the New Testament than any other book, prophet or character in the Old Testament - 411 times total.
 For this reason alone special attention should be paid to this prolific and extremely relevant prophet.
 Isaiah's ministry (ca. 750 - 690 BC), perhaps more so than anybody else in the OT, connects both the Old and New Testaments together.

 The book of Isaiah serves as a bridge connecting the wide gap between the writings of the OT and the formation of the NT.
-Jesus Himself said He did not come to abolish the old law, but establish a new one.
-The teachings of Isaiah were those portions of the old law Christ preached on frequently.
+Jesus Himself said He did not come to abolish the old law, but establish a new one and to fulfill the old.
+Jesus often spoke of the teachings of Isaiah.

-This is a notion lost to many today, unfortunately.
+This fact is often overlooked.
 The OT and the NT are viewed by too many as separate books from different times, when in fact, they are two books of the same message - a story continued.
 Yes, they are from different times, and yes, they do contain different theological truths to some extent, but the message is clearly united.

 The book of Isaiah displays this continuity arguably better than any other OT figure or prophet.
 Isaiah's repeated Messianic themes echo throughout the rest of the Bible into the pages of Revelation.
 Jesus loved to quote from the book of Isaiah.
 It is no coincidence the first passage Jesus read in public after His temptation in the wilderness, in His hometown synagogue of Nazareth, was from Isaiah 61 (Luke 4).

 In fact, Isaiah's name means, "salvation of YHWH", or, "YHWH saves".
-Indeed this theme appears frequently in the book of Isaiah, and is a theme which runs throughout the entire Bible, including into the New Testament with Jesus saving mankind from its sins.
-In his name Isaiah captures one of the chief themes in the Bible - God saves and delivers.
+Indeed this theme appears frequently in the book of Isaiah, and is a theme which runs throughout the entire Bible.
+God's saving redemption through Jesus is a major theme of the New Testament.
+In his name, Isaiah captures one of the chief themes in the Bible - God saves and delivers.

 The prophet Isaiah ministered during the middle to end of the 8th century BC.
 This timeline shows Isaiah's day in context with prophets & kings throughout the 8th century, both in Judah & northern Israel.
 Isaiah's time stretched from ca. 750 to 690 BC.
 The book of Isaiah is believed to have been finally compiled ca. 630 BC.
 This was decades after his death.